[ Music ]

 Their endorsement of Sharrad happened months ago, giving you and your campaign plenty of time to redefine yourself as an independent candidate instead.
 Why didn’t you do that?

 TITUS COSTIGAN: It felt disingenuous.
-I’m a registered member of the Universal Party, and my core beliefs mainly fall in line with theirs, so why hide it?
+I’m a registered member of the Universalist Party, and my core beliefs mainly fall in line with theirs, so why hide it?
 Maybe it would’ve been politically advantageous, but I am who I am and I believe what I believe, and I felt it would be best to be honest with the electorate about exactly where I stand.

 It’s been a pleasure having you on.
 Would love to have you back on the show whether you win or not.